KimJiSeong1994/KimJiSeong1994.github.io/_posts/2021-01-18-[ Paper review ] Supervised Neural Networks for the Classification of Structures.md

 ---
 layout: post
-title: [Supervised Neural Networks for the Classification for Structures]
+title: [Efficient Estimation for Word Representations in Vector Space (a.k.a Word2Vec)]
 categories:
 - blog
 ---